 - The name of the insurance company that provides car accident coverage for the negligent driver

-Document Details of the Car Accident
+Document Details of the Car Accident in Arkansas

 This is the most important step if you wish to prove that you did not act negligently during a car accident.
 Thoroughly documenting evidence of the accident can help your insurance company or a jury determine the level of fault that should be attributed to either party.
 You should ensure you have the following evidence before you leave the scene of the accident: